com-480-data-visualization/com-480-project-soleckbis/README.md

 ### 3. Exploratory data analysis

-The dataset (corona.csv) was cleaned and contain most of the useful datas from [the Kaggle's korean dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset#TimeProvince.csv).
-It contains several features.
-The localisation can play a big part on the risk somebody have contracting the virus or not.
-Since it is a contagious disease, living in a area with an high concentration of people contaminated will cause higher risk of having the disease.
-There are 24 differents cities in the dataset having different concentration of people contaminated.
+The dataset (corona.csv) was cleaned.
+It contains most of the useful data from [the Kaggle's korean dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset#TimeProvince.csv).
+It includes several features.
+The localisation can play a big part on the risk somebody has in contracting the virus or not.
+Since it is a contagious disease, living in an area with a high concentration of contaminated people will induce a higher risk of having the disease.
+There are 24 different cities in the dataset having different concentration of contaminated people.

 ![cities](graph/cities.png)
+*Figure 1 : Coronavirus contamination across different cities in Korea*

-The city of Jongno-gu has clearly an higher concentration of contaminated people.
-It is not so surprising beause Jongno-gu is very touristic and animated city in the center of Seoul.<br/>
+The city of Jongno-gu has clearly a higher concentration of contaminated people.
+It is not really surprising because Jongno-gu is a very touristic and animated city in the center of Seoul.<br/>

-Another important parameter is the floating population, it corresponds to the number of people walking in the city during the day collected from users smartphones.
-A city with a high traffic may propagate the disease faster than in cities with less traffic.
+Another important parameter is the floating population.
+This corresponds to the number of people walking in the city during the day which was collected from users' smartphones.
+A city with a high traffic may propagate the disease faster than a city with less traffic.

 ![float](graph/float_cities.png)
+*Figure 2 : Average daily floating population across different cities in Korea*

-Gangnam-gu is the city with the higher trafic.
+Gangnam-gu is the city with the highest trafic.
 Again without surprise, Gangnam-gu is the trendy city at the heart of Seoul where it is popular to go out.<br/>

 But among cities, there is difference in population's age or sex.
 And these parameters are of particular interest too.
-Indeed, coronavirus seem to be more fatal for eldery population.
+Indeed, coronavirus seems to be more fatal for eldery population.
 Here, we display the frequency of population groups for two different cities.

 ![age](graph/age_city.png)
+*Figure 3 : Average daily floating population for Gwanak-gu and Dobong-gu*

-The city of Gwanak-gu have an higher proportion of young people comparing to the city of Dobong-gu.
-Gwanak-gu includes the Seoul National University which made the city particularly young.
-On the other hand, Dobong-gu is more of a residential and montainous city kind.
+The city of Gwanak-gu has a higher proportion of young people compared to the city of Dobong-gu.
+Gwanak-gu includes the Seoul National University which makes the city particularly young.
+On the other hand, Dobong-gu is more of a residential and montainous city.
 Another interesting fact is that women are in average older than men in Korea.
-Are the gender important when dealing with coronavirus ?
+Is the gender important when dealing with coronavirus ?
 The count of shools or the proportion of eldery people are included as well in the dataset for the same reasons.<br/>

-Others types of features are considered, notably about the weather of the cities.
+Other types of features are considered, notably the weather of the cities.
 The temperature or wind have perhaps a link for the propagation of the disease.

 ![wind_speed](graph/wind_speed.png)
+*Figure 4 : Influence of the wind speed for coronavirus contamiantion in Korea*

 Here it seems that there is a positive trend concerning the speed of the wind and the propagation of the coronavirus.
-But it need some further analysis to conclude any type of correlation.
+But it needs some further analysis to conclude any type of correlation.

 ### 4. Related Work